-Join Judy Steiner-Williams for an in-depth discussion in this video Doing secondary research, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Doing secondary research, part of Writing a Business Report.

 - [Voiceover] In any situation, personal or business,…if we make decisions based on wrong information,…incomplete information, or biased information,…our decision will be flawed.…That's why all information upon which…a report's recommendations are based,…must be accurate, valid and reliable.…To help ensure that you have strong, meaningful,…secondary research, first understand…what secondary research means.…Secondary research is simply research…that others have completed.…